junior-devleague/Git-Going/README.md

 1. Form teams of 3 and assign each person a number 1, 2, and 3.

 2. Person 1 fork the repo.
-Everyone clone the repo off of person 1.
+Everyone clone the repo off of Person 1.
+Person 1 add everyone in your team as a collaborator.

 3. One person in the group create a branch off master named "develop".
 Then, everyone run 'live-server' in the develop branch to see changes.